Back to all posts

 Once you’ve loosened the jam with the wrench, you need to remove the object that caused the problem.
 Again, keep your hands out of the disposal chamber.
 Grab a flashlight and peek inside to see what you’re dealing with.
 Often, the culprit is a stray fruit pit, bone, bottle cap, or even a piece of silverware.
 Use a pair of pliers or kitchen tongs to reach into the disposal and carefully pull the item out.
 It might take a bit of maneuvering, but once you have it, you’re one step closer to a working disposal.

-Check That the Flywheel Moves Freely
+Confirm the Flywheel Can Spin Freely

 After you’ve removed the obstruction, you want to make sure the blades can spin freely.
 Use the hex wrench on the bottom of the unit one more time to confirm that you can turn the flywheel a full 360 degrees without any resistance.
 If it moves smoothly, you’ve successfully cleared the jam.
 Now you can remove the wrench, go back to the electrical panel to turn the circuit breaker on, and plug the unit back in.
 Press the red reset button on the bottom of the disposal, turn on the cold water, and then flip the wall switch.
 If the problem persists, it might be time to call for professional plumbing services.

-Fixing Leaks and Clearing Stubborn Clogs
+How to Handle Leaks and Stubborn Clogs

 A puddle under the sink or a drain that won’t empty is enough to ruin anyone’s day.
 But before you panic, many common garbage disposal leaks and clogs can be fixed with a little patience.
 Let’s walk through how to diagnose and solve the problem safely, one step at a time.
 If you find yourself dealing with a major backup, remember that our team is always ready to handle your emergency plumbing needs.